attaswift/BTree/README.md

     The performance of B-trees is extremely stable, with no irregular spikes ever.

-    (Note that there is a bit of leeway in allocations to make balancing the tree fast.
+    (Note that there is a bit of leeway in allocations to make it easy to balance the tree.
-    In the worst case, a B-tree may only fill 50% of space it allocates.
+    In the worst case, a B-tree may only fill 50% of the space it allocates.
 The ratio is typically much higher than that, though.)

 4. B-trees always keep their items sorted in ascending key order, and they provide efficient positional lookups.